aniketg-dev/dreamholidays/CMS_DOCUMENTATION.md

-# Dream Holidays CMS - Content Management System
+# Charika Tours and Travels CMS - Content Management System

 ## Overview
-This project implements a simple yet powerful Content Management System (CMS) for the Dream Holidays website.
+This project implements a simple yet powerful Content Management System (CMS) for the Charika Tours and Travels website.
 The system allows you to manage all website content through an admin panel with persistent file-based storage.

 ## Project Structure